Jeiyoon/k4ke/index.md

 layout: frontpage
 ---

-## Welcome to my website
+## k4ke

-This is the place where I share my ideas on topics like [Paracraft](http://www.paracraft.cn) software design, artificial intelligence and education.
+Multi-domain task-oriented dialog system, reinforcement learning, inverse reinforcement learning, meta-reinforced learning.
+This is the place where I share my ideas on theses topics.
 Feel free to send me emails or join our team.